Dapsone is used in the treatment of leprosy

 How it works

 Dapsone stops the growth of bacteria in the body.

 Common side effects

-Nausea, Increased sensitivity to light, Itchy rash, Liver inflammation, Liver function abnormal, Anemia, Dapsone syndrome, Headache, Insomnia, Jaundice, Loss of appetite, Tachycardia, Nerve injury, Tingling sensation of extremity, Vomiting
+Nausea, Increased sensitivity to light, Itchy rash, Liver inflammation, Liver function abnormal, Anemia, Dapsone syndrome, Headache, Insomnia (difficulty in sleeping), Jaundice, Loss of appetite, Tachycardia, Nerve injury, Tingling sensation of extremity, Vomiting

 - Dapsone should be used with caution in patients with heart or lung disease.

 - Regular blood counts should be performed during treatment with dapsone to check incidence of hemolysis (breakdown of red blood cells).